 1. ASK ABOUT CLEANING PRODUCTS

-In a recent study by the Environmental Working Group, he average school air contains 38 contaminants.
+In a recent study by the Environmental Working Group, the average school air contains 38 contaminants.
 Many are linked to asthma, allergies, even hormone-disruption.
-Looking for a school that cleans with Certified Green Cleaners can reduce these toxic chemicals by to 1/6 of the amount or more.
+Looking for a school that cleans with certified green cleaners can reduce these toxic chemicals by 1/6 of the amount or more.
 If your school or nursery doesn’t already use green cleaners, meet with the director and speak to them about switching or consider being a certified Healthy Green School.

 2. NON-TOXIC BABY CARE ITEMS

 Baby wipes and other “personal care items” such as soaps and sanitizers can contain chemicals and toxins that are potentially harmful to baby.
 Ask the school if they have considered non-toxic options for these products or bring your own non-toxic baby wipes.

 When sending your little one with drinks to school, opt for safe containers.
 Even “BPA free” bottles and sippies have been shown to contain endocrine disruptors (hormone disruptors) as companies switch from BPA to other potentially toxic chemicals.
 In fact, 70% of BPA free plastics tested in a study were shown to contain endocrine disruptors.
 Instead going crazy trying to keep up with the toxic treadmill by looking to avoid BPA or another chemical specifically, look for safer choices instead.
 Opt for glass if they will allow.
 If not try stainless steel or plastics #2, #4 and #5 in the triangle at the bottom.
 These are safer choices.